 - What is present value

 - How to calculate: the discount factors, investment stream, return stream, net present value

 - How to lower your expected return

 Session V: Opportunity Cost and Cost of Capital

-- What Opportunity cost is
+- Define Opportunity cost

 - What Cost of Capital is

 - The simple average calculation

 Session VI: Corporate Finance Overview Case Study – Electronic Arts

 At the end of this case, you should be able to use previous financial statements to project ones for future periods.
 You should also be able to evaluate if the stock of the company is priced appropriately and determine if it is ripe for investment.